Citi sells $146 mln loan in Puerto Rico's power authority - sources

-NEW YORK (Reuters) - Citibank has sold a $146 million loan it had with the Puerto Rico Electric Power Authority (PREPA) to a distressed debt investment firm, two sources said on Thursday, in a sign of the growing uncertainty over the utility’s finances.
+NEW YORK, May 7 (Reuters) - Citibank has sold a $146 million loan it had with the Puerto Rico Electric Power Authority (PREPA) to a distressed debt investment firm, two sources said on Thursday, in a sign of the growing uncertainty over the utility’s finances.

 PREPA’s bank lenders and other bondholders are disputing who has priority in loan repayments, said one of the sources, who are familiar with the utility’s ongoing, private debt restructuring talks and requested anonymity.